priyanshitomar1310/AI-Bootcamp/README.md

 # AI-Bootcamp
-It's a 5 days learning and exploration of AI Bootcamp .
+It's a 5 days learning and improvised journey of AI Bootcamp .
 Organised By Gl Bajaj Institute of Technology and Management Sponsored by NIELT.